isinaltinkaya/WPSG2022/fst_pbs.md

 # Reconstructing the site frequency spectrum

-First let's set some filter to remove the worst reads (minMapQ), remove the worst of the bases (minQ).
+First let's set some filter to remove the worst reads (`-minMapQ`), remove the worst of the bases (`-minQ`).

     FILTERS="-minMapQ 30 -minQ 20"

-Let's set some options that means we will calculate genotype likelihoods using the GATK model (gl) and calculate the site allele frequency likelihoods (saf)
+Let's set some options that means we will calculate genotype likelihoods using the GATK model (`-gl`) and calculate the site allele frequency likelihoods (`-saf`)

     OPT=" -dosaf 1 -gl 2"

-Generate site frequency likelihoods using ANGSD
+Generate site frequency likelihoods using ANGSD:

     $ANGSD -b  YRI.filelist  -anc $ANC -out yri $FILTERS $OPT -ref $REF &
     $ANGSD -b  JPT.filelist  -anc $ANC -out jpt $FILTERS $OPT -ref $REF &
     $ANGSD -b  CEU.filelist  -anc $ANC -out ceu $FILTERS $OPT -ref $REF

-The run time is a couple of minutes.
+The expected runtime is a couple of minutes.

-If it takes too long then you can copy the results using this command:
+If it takes too long, then you can copy the results using this command:

     cp dt/yri.saf* .
     cp dt/ceu.saf* .